top of page

 THE MALAHAT REVIEW

 I was fortunate to spend several years on the board of the iconic national literary periodical, The Malahat Review, first as an intern learning the ropes, and then as a poetry board member.
-I got to hang out in the office screening envelopes from writers around the globe, often the first one reading new work from renowned people.
+I got to hang out in the office screening envelopes from writers around the globe, often the first one reading new work from renowned writers.
 What could be more fun!?
 I took special care not to let any promising emerging talent slip past; that was particularly important to me.
 Editing is a bit like that: I'm often privileged to be the first person to read someone's work.
 I treat all work like the envelopes at The Malahat Review, with great care and respect.

 Note: before I was invited to read and edit for The Malahat Review, my work was shortlisted for all three of their poetry awards, and also published in issue 171.